AI-Completer/AI-Completer/README.md

 2. Modify the config file

-You can use either vim or your editor to modify the file `config-example.json`, and rename it to `config.json`
+You can use either vim or your editor to modify the file `config-example.json`, and save it to `config.json`

 3. Run and enjoy yourself